Rei-SwitchBot/faq/en-us/Curtain 3.md

 2. Place Curtain 3 near the hub (within Bluetooth range), it will automatically connect to the hub.
 3. Follow the link below to connect it with Alexa.
 [https://support.switch-bot.com/hc/en-us/articles/360051462654](https://support.switch-bot.com/hc/en-us/articles/360051462654-SwitchBot-Curtain-Curtain-3-Alexa-Setup-Guide)

+---
+### How Many Meters Can SwitchBot Curtain 3 Move at Maximum?

+The Curtain 3 can operate up to 10 meters in one direction.
+However, due to battery consumption, noise, and potential loss of driving force from extended use on longer tracks, we recommend a maximum single track length of 3 meters.
+If you do not mind increased battery usage, noise, and reduced driving force, you are welcome to purchase it anytime from our official website.